andr-ew/nest_/README.md

 include 'lib/nest/txt'
 ```

-alternatively, you can incude modules externally (watch those underscores!):
+or, you can incude modules straight from your `code/nest_` folder that holds the studies (watch those underscores!):
 ```
 include 'nest_/lib/nest/core'
 ...
 ```
 you & other users will need to install nest_ from maiden

-the likely best path will probably be to include the files externally while your project is id development, then copy module files into your own project before sharing a script with other users
+the likely best path will probably be to include the files externally while your project is in development, then copy module files into your own project before sharing a script with other users